JoaoPito/PomodoroCLI/README.md

 ### Windows

-1. Download the .zip file corresponding to your system's hardware (x64 ou x86)
+1. Download the .zip file corresponding to your system's hardware (x64 ou x86) by clickng in the github download icon on the right side of the page
-2. Extract it anywhere
+2. Extract it anywhere you like
 3. Run PomoGUI.exe

 [Windows - 64 bit](Binaries/Windows/pomogotchi_x64win.zip)

 ### Linux
 *Coming soon!*

 ### macOS
 *Coming soon!*